Introduction

 To organise this major sporting event and ensure that it comes off as smoothly as possible, the City has mobilised more than 450 municipal staff – from departments as widely diverse as the Services Circulation, Eaux, Hygiène, Maintenance, Parcs, Parking, Sports, Transports en commun and Voirie (Traffic, Water, Sanitation, Maintenance, Parks, Parking, Sports, Public Transport, and Roads departments) – to provide the organisational and logistical support that organising an event of this size requires.

-After years of diminished participation due to the Coronavirus pandemic, Luxembourg City's municipal staff will once again be strongly represented at the 2023 marathon.
-In all, 496 runners (compared to 83 in 2022) will set off on 20 May wearing T-shirts in the City's colours:
+Luxembourg City's municipal staff will once again be strongly represented at the 2025 marathon.
+In all, 656 runners will set off on 31 May 2025 wearing T-shirts in the City's colours:

-• 16 individual runners (2 women and 14 men), and seven 4-person teams (8 women and 20 men) have signed up for the marathon;
+• 18 individual runners (3 women and 15 men), and five 4-person teams (10 women and 10 men) have signed up for the marathon;

-• 290 children are registered for the mini-marathon (25 children – 4.2 km) and the mini-mini-marathon (265 children – 1 km) respectively.
+• 512 children and educators are registered for the mini-marathon (4.2 km) and the mini-mini-marathon (1 km) respectively.
 Children from Luxembourg City's municipal foyers scolaires will be trained for several weeks at the Josy Barthel Stadium by sports instructors from the "Sports pour tous" (Sports for All) programme.
-During the race, these children will be accompanied by 74 educators, as well as instructors from the Service Sports (Sports Department).
+During the race, these children will be accompanied by 71 educators, as well as instructors from the Service Sports (Sports Department).

 Measures to protect the environment